adjust/ios_sdk/README.md

     [AdjustIo userGeneratedRevenue:1.0];

 The parameter is supposed to be in Cents and will get rounded to one decimal point.
-If you want to differentiate between different kinds of revenue you can get different eventIds for each kind.
-Again, you need to ask us for eventIds that you can then use.
+If you want to differentiate between different kinds of revenue you can get different event tokens for each kind.
+Again, you need to ask us for event tokens that you can then use.
 In that case you would make a call like this:

     [AdjustIo userGeneratedRevenue:1.0 forEvent:@"abc123"];